+In two aspects, a discussion and decision are requested.
+One aspect is on whether to disallow output gaps between a GDR picture and the recovery point picture when tuning in from the GDR picture.
+The other aspect is whether to explicitly specify a constraint to disallow non-leading pictures to be RADL or RASL pictures.

 Introduction

 In the latest VVC text, a list of constraints regarding different types of pictures and their relationships in terms of decoding order, output order, and prediction relationship through RPLs is specified, some as part of the semantics of nal_unit_type, and others as part of clause 8.3.2 on the decoding process for reference picture lists construction.